gsrinivas37/BehavioralCloning/writeup_template.md

 I have used an architecture published by NVidia self driving car team linked below. https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/

+![alt text][network]

 The model consists of a five convolution layers followed by three fully connected layers.
 First 3 convolutional layers have 5x5 kernel with 2x2 stride and next two layers have 3x3 kernel size without any stride.

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.

-![alt text][network]

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+To avoid overfitting,
+1. I augmented the data with flipping the images so that the model learns to steer to the left and the right.
+2. I used images from all three angles (left, centre and right) and used correction factor of 0.2.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 ####4.
 Appropriate training data